nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 event/eve <description> /from <yyyy-mm-dd[ hh:mm]> /to <yyyy-mm-dd[ hh:mm]>
 ```
+Create an event with description and duration (time is optional).
 #### Example
 ```
 event CCA /from 2024-10-02 18:00 /to 2024-10-02 20:00